Permafrost/TundraTN/README.md

 Document schemas and interface specifications:

+* #### tundra.tn.schema.attribute.datetime:transformer

+  An improved version of the `WmTN/wm.tn.rec:DateAttributeTransformService` specification with type constraints provided for the input and output arguments.

+  * Inputs:
+    * `values` is the list of extracted values to be transformed.
+    * `isArray` is a boolean indicating if the values argument contains multiple items.
+    * `arg` is an optional argument that can be used to influence the transformation.

+  * Outputs:
+    * `newValues` is a list of transformed items from the input `values` list.

 ```java
 // An improved version of the WmTN/wm.tn.rec:StringAttributeTransformService specification with
 // type constraints provided for the input and output arguments.